sgurjar/docs/ej-itm66.md

           }
         }

-It is __not__ sufficient to synchronize only the write method!
+It is __not__ sufficient to synchronize only the write method.
 In fact, synchronization has __no effect__ unless both __read__ and __write__ operations are *synchronized*.